Composting

 It’s a fact that flies are attracted to rotting food.
 However, there are simple ways to avoid your compost attracting flies.
 Make sure you mix and bury your food waste within your compost.
 You can also add a layer of brown materials such as leaves, shredded paper, or sawdust on top each time you add food waste.
 If you do get flies try leaving the lid off for a few hours on a sunny day, then place a layer of wet newspaper on top to create a barrier before you replace the lid.

 Don’t believe everything you hear when it comes to composting.
-Here’s 5 common composting myths with some surprising truths!
+Here are five common composting myths with some surprising truths!

 Home composting reduces the energy needed to turn general waste into energy.